tiffwu/job-filter/INTERVIEWER_README.md

 - forms

 #### CSS
-- CSS basics
+- basics
-- positioning and flexbox
 - class nomenclature

 ### Other
-- design intuition
+- attention to detail
 - prioritization
-- finding online documentation (everyone is going to have to look things up)
+- finding online documentation

 ## How to give this question